-Our research group has been addressing metacognitive processes in psychosis therapeutically since 2003.
-The goal of this work is twofold.
-First, through humorous examples and exercises, individuals with psychosis gain insight into unhelpful cognitive distortions (e.g., jumping to conclusions, overconfidence in decisions).
-Second, they improve their metacognitive processes (“thinking about thinking”).
+Our research group has been addressing metacognitive processes in psychosis therapeutically since the early 2000s.
+Through humorous exercises, individuals with psychosis should gain insight into unhelpful cognitive distortions (e.g., jumping to conclusions, overconfidence in decisions) and improve their metacognitive abilities (“thinking about thinking”).

-See the links on the right for further information on our metacognitive training and therapy for psychosis (MCT, MCT+), borderline personality disorder (B-MCT), depression (D-MCT), depression in later life (MCT-Silver) and obsessive-compulsive disorder (myMCT).
+See the links on the right for further information on our metacognitive training and individualized therapy for psychosis (MCT, MCT+), borderline personality disorder (B-MCT), depression (D-MCT), depression in later life (MCT-Silver) and obsessive-compulsive disorder (myMCT).
 Below is a list of articles on the training and therapeutic programs we have developed.

 Aghotor, J., Pfueller, U., Moritz, S., Weisbrod, M., & Roesch-Ely, D. (2010).
 Metacognitive training for patients with schizophrenia (MCT): Feasibility and preliminary evidence for its efficacy.
 Journal of Behavior Therapy and Experimental Psychiatry, 41, 207-211.